 Who doesn’t love a little bit of smart tech in their life?
 Smart chargers give you the ability to schedule your charging around lower utility rates (if applicable in your area) and track your energy usage.
 Some utility companies are even starting to require smart chargers if you want to take advantage of lower “time of use” rates – i.e. off-peak usage hours.

 Making sure the highest safety requirements are met is crucial for electrical equipment, especially if it’s installed outdoors.
+ENERGY STAR is another crucial certification that ensures your new EV charger meets higher standards of energy efficiency and possibly qualify for local incentives.

 Looking into the certifications listed on a charger’s spec sheet, or even looking up a product on trusted certification websites, can help you make an informed choice.